-B. Emissions Testing Requirements
+B. Testing Requirements

-- 1. Within 60 days after achieving the maximum production rate, but not later than 180 days after initial start-up, an Environmental Protection Agency (EPA) Method 9 opacity test and/or other methods and procedures, as specified in 40 CFR Part 60.675, must be performed on all NSPS affected equipment to demonstrate compliance with the emission limitations contained in Sections II.A.1 and II.A.2 (ARM 17.8.105, ARM 17.8.340 and 40 CFR Part 60, General Provisions and Subpart OOO). - 2.
-All compliance source tests shall conform to the requirements of the Montana Source Test Protocol and Procedures Manual (ARM 17.8.106). - 3.
+- 1. Within 60 days after achieving the maximum production rate, but no later than 180 days after initial startup, an Environmental Protection Agency (EPA) Method 9 opacity test and/or other methods and procedures, as specified in 40 CFR Part 60.675, must be performed on any NSPS-affected equipment added to the facility under Permit #4072-01 to demonstrate compliance with the emissions limitations contained in Sections II.A.1 and II.A.2 (ARM 17.8.340, 40 CFR 60, Subpart A and Subpart OOO). - 2.
+All compliance source tests shall conform to the requirements of the Montana source Test Protocol and Procedures Manual (ARM 17.8.106). - 3.
 The Department may require further testing (ARM 17.8.105).

-C. Reporting Requirements
+D. Operational Reporting Requirements

-- 1. If this portable crushing/screening plant is moved to another location, an Intent to Transfer Form must be sent to the Department.
+- 1. If this portable crushing/screening plant is moved to another location, an intent to transfer form must be sent to the Department.
 In addition, a Public Notice Form for Change of Location must be published in a newspaper of general circulation in the area to which the transfer is to be made, at least 15 days prior to the move.
-The Intent to Transfer Form and the proof of publication (affidavit) of the Public Notice Form for Change of Location must be submitted to the Department prior to the move.
-These forms are available from the Department (ARM 17.8.765). - 2.
-McMurry shall maintain on-site records showing daily hours of operation and daily production rates for the last 12-months.
-All records compiled in accordance with this permit shall be maintained by McMurry as a permanent business record for at least 5 years following the date of the measurement, must be submitted to the Department upon request, and must be available at the plant site for inspection by the Department (ARM 17.8.749).

-- 3. McMurry shall maintain on-site records showing daily hours of operation and daily production rates for the last 12 months.
-The records compiled in accordance with this permit shall be maintained by McMurry as a permanent business record for at least 5 years following the date of the measurement, shall be submitted to the Department upon request, and shall be available at the plant site for inspection by the Department (ARM 17.8.749). - 4.
-McMurry shall supply the Department with annual production information for all emission points, as required by the Department, in the annual emission inventory request.
-The request will include, but not be limited to, all sources of emissions identified in the emission inventory contained in the permit analysis. - Production information shall be gathered on a calendar-year basis and submitted to the Department by the date required in the emission inventory request.
+The intent to transfer form and the proof of publication (affidavit) of the Public Notice Form for Change of Location must be submitted to the Department prior to the move.
+These forms are available from the Department (ARM 17.8.749 and ARM 17.8.765). - 2.
+Schwend shall maintain on-site records showing daily hours of operation and daily production rates for the last 12 months.
+All records compiled in accordance with this permit shall be maintained by Schwend as a permanent business record for at least 5 years following the date of the measurement; must be submitted to the Department upon request; and must be available at the plant site for inspection by the Department (ARM 17.8.749). - 3.
+Schwend shall supply the Department with annual production information for all emission points, as required, by the Department in the annual emission inventory request.
+The request will include, but is not limited to, all sources of emissions identified in the most recent emission inventory report and sources identified in Section I.A of the permit analysis. - Production information shall be gathered on a calendar-year basis and submitted to the Department by the date required in the emission inventory request.
 Information shall be in units as required by the Department.
-This information may be used for calculating operating fees, based on actual emissions from the facility, and/or to verify compliance with permit limitations (ARM 17.8.505). - 5.
-McMurry shall notify the Department of any construction or improvement project conducted, pursuant to ARM 17.8.745, that would include a change in control equipment, stack height, stack diameter, stack flow, stack gas temperature, source location, or fuel specifications, or would result in an increase in source capacity above its permitted operation or the addition of a new emission unit.
+This information may be used for calculating operating fees, based on actual emissions from the facility, and/or to verify compliance with permit limitations (ARM 17.8.505). - 4.
+Schwend shall notify the Department of any construction or improvement project conducted, pursuant to ARM 17.8.745, that would include a change in control equipment, stack height, stack diameter, stack flow, stack gas temperature, source location, or fuel specifications, or would result in an increase in source capacity above its permitted operation or the addition of a new emission unit.
 The notice must be submitted to the Department, in writing, 10 days prior to start-up or use of the proposed de minimis change, or as soon as reasonably practicable in the event of an unanticipated circumstance causing the de minimis change, and must include the information requested in ARM 17.8.745(1)(d) (ARM 17.8.745).